AbiXData/Sakila-Database-SQL-Project/README.md

 - And importantly, how can I use SQL, especially **window functions** to uncover trends I might otherwise miss?

 ---
+## Insights from the Data

+Digging into the database, some patterns jumped out:

+- Even “inactive” customers weren’t completely gone.
+Many rented occasionally.
+That latent engagement told me there’s room for **targeted promotions or re-engagement campaigns**.
+- Some actors and films dominate.
+Top actors appeared in dozens of films, while the most rented movies consistently brought in revenue.
+Understanding this helped me see **who and what drives popularity**.
+- Revenue isn’t evenly spread.
+Categories like **Family** and **Action** and certain stores outperform the other and that is a reminder that **not all data points carry the same weight**.
+- Timing matters.
+Rentals peak during certain months, likely around holidays or events, which makes planning promotions, staffing, and inventory much smarter.
+- Segmenting customers works.
+Top spenders, regional clusters, and high-frequency renters all have different needs and opportunities for engagement.
+- Underperforming films are just as important as hits.
+Identifying movies that never rented gave me ideas for **bundling, promotion, or removal**.
+- And finally, connecting perspectives, rentals, payments, inventory, staff activity, reveals **hidden patterns you wouldn’t see in isolated numbers**.

+---

 ## Lessons from Window Functions